riptl/mwcc-native/README.md

 ### Support Matrix

-File I/O not yet implemented, so no compiler conversion is functional yet.
+How to read:
+- Target: Product type
+- Tool
+  - `mwasm*`: Assembler, usually can be replaced with GNU binutils
+  - `mwcc*`: C/C++ compiler
+  - `mwld*`: Linker
+- Version: EXE ProductVersion

-Checking if the `-help` page works is useful for checking runtime compatibility.
+- `-help`: Does the help page work? (useful for checking runtime compatibility)
+- `-c`: Can it compile files?

 | Target | Tool        | Version         | Runtime Built       | `-help`    | `-c` |
 |--------|-------------|-----------------|---------------------|------------|------|